 - Mind Up: Brain-Focused Strategies for Learning and Living.

 - Zones of Regulation: This framework uses four colors to help students identify their feelings and provides strategies to support emotional regulation.

 - School Social Worker: Our School Social Worker, Ms. Shannon, is available to all students and families.
 Ms. Shannon offers individual student support, small group skill building and mediation, family collaboration, staff consultation, school services coordination, classroom lessons, crisis support, and community resources and referrals.
 For ongoing therapy needs, Ms. Shannon can refer families to outside therapy, such as Roseburg Therapy and the Looking Glass Counseling Program, whose counselors can meet with students right here at Chávez.
-Please contact Ms. Shannon about a therapy referral, or with any other questions: email@example.com, or at her direct line: 541-790-5383.
+To contact Ms. Shannon about a therapy referral, or with any other questions, please visit her Virtual Office.

 - CHAMPS: Chávez Mentoring Program for Students.
 This program pairs a student with a staff member at our school or a trusted adult in our community.
 The intention is for this child to build a strong relationship with a caring adult other than his/her teacher.
 Please contact Ms. Shannon if you are interested in pairing your student with a CHAMP.

 - CICO: Check In/Check Out Program and PASS: Positive Approach to Student Success.
 Both CICO and PASS are available by invitation for students needing a higher level of behavior support.